Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 Once done, click Create Keyword Maps.

-- Name
+- Name field

-- Target URL
+- Target URL field

-- Keyword variations
+- Keyword variations field

 - Keyword map settings

-- Create keyword map
+- Create keyword map button

-5.1 Name
+4.1 Name

-5.2 Target URL
+4.2 Target URL

 Enter a brief description so you remember why you created this keyword map.
 This is optional and is not included in the link created for the orphan page.

-5.4 Keyword Variations
+4.4 Keyword Variations

 Enter additional (secondary) keywords for which you want to optimize the orphan page.
 These keywords will also be used an anchor texts for the link.
 Once done, click Add variation.

-You can also get Link Genius to generate some additional keywords.
+You can also get AI Link Genius to generate some additional keywords.
 To do that, click Generate AI variations.

 Once done, review the keywords.
 Uncheck the ones you do not want and click Add variations.

-5.5 Keyword Map Settings
+4.5 Keyword Map Settings

 The keyword map also includes additional settings, such as:

-- Max links per post: Set the maximum number of links that can point from a page to the orphan page.
+- Max links per post: Set the maximum number of links that can point from a page to the orphan page

 - Case sensitive: Determines whether links are created only when the keyword matches the exact letter case you used in the “Name” and “Keyword variation” fields